Pedigree, Canine and Human

 By my rough calculations, purebred dogs in general are as numerous, or nearly so, as mutts, or “mixed breeds” among our 77 million dogs.

+Reports from around the world indicate that when the emerging middle class in developing countries want a dog, they most frequently buy a “Western” breed, while ignoring local street dogs — some of them ancient types — because they want the pedigree.
+Each year, the American Kennel Club adds new breeds from among the 400 or so in the world today, like the little Pyrenean shepherd dog that made its debut at the Westminster Kennel Club show this year.
 This need to find “unspoiled” or rare breeds is tied not only to a desire for the next “hot” dog but also recognition that purebred dogs for all their beauty or uniqueness often have multiple genetic problems that are as much a result of the way they are bred as are their appearance and talents.
 People aware of these problems may turn to mutts or deliberate crosses between popular breeds — Labradoodles or cockerpoos, for example — in the search for hybrid vigor.

 Or they make it a point of saying they obtained their dogs from reputable breeders, not from pet stores or puppy mills, which are major sources of dogs with problems.